Select an OCR site

 Please refer to the Notice to centres below for further information.

-Please refer to the notice to centres below:
+Please refer to the full notice below for further information.

 600/4776/8 – OCR Level 1/2 Cambridge Nationals Certificate in ICT and 600/4778/1 – OCR Level 1/2 Cambridge Nationals Diploma in ICT have performance points for reporting from 2015 onwards.